 Figure 6.
-Predicted (\hat{Y}) vs. observed (Y) total carbon content [%] by calibrating a PLSR of a RS-LOCAL subset with 5, 7 and 10 20 local HAFL samples (a) and validating it with the remaining local HAFL samples (n-116n=96) (b).
+Predicted (\hat{Y}) vs. observed (Y) total carbon content [%] by calibrating a PLSR with 20 local HAFL samples (a) and validating it with the remaining local HAFL samples (n = 96) (b).
 A PLSR was calibrated using only 20 local HAFL samples (1), adding the entire SSL to the 20 local HAFL samples (2) and using a RS-LOCAL subset of the SSL also containing the 20 local samples.
 The error bars signify the SD and where none are present, the components remained identical across 5 repeats and thus SD = 0.